 - Wi-fi and App connectivity enabled (smart home connected).

-- Easy to maintain and quieter one compared to Roomba 960.
+- Easy to maintain and quieter compared to the Roomba 960.

-To say, each model, both 960 and 980 has more standard and advanced features than most other robot vacuums on the market.
+Both models 960 and 980 have more standard and advanced features than any other robot vacuum on the market.